A Skip to content

 4. Emergency rescue plans are in place and understood

-What to Consider in a Working at Height Risk Assessment
+What to Look for in a Risk Assessment to Identify Working-at-Height Hazards

-A comprehensive risk assessment for working at height should include:
+A comprehensive risk assessment for working at height should include the following elements:

 • Type and duration of the work